illustrated by John O’Brien

 If you want to write, sooner or later you will make yourself sit down and begin.
 Writing anything is good practice: letters, journal entries, even school papers.
 Writers also read.
 Read anything and everything you can.

 I loved to read as a child, but never thought I could be a writer.
 When I became a mother and read story after story to my boys, I decided if I was ever going to try writing it was time to get busy.
 My first few stories were terrible!
 I had forgotten how to use commas and how to put sentences together.
 But I kept writing, and reading, and slowly the stories got better.
 I also attended a few writers’ conferences where I began to learn about the publishing business.

 Ever since then, Holiday House has been my publisher.
-I do not have an agent but work directly with my editor.
-In my experience, an agent has not been necessary.
-Once the editor accepts my manuscript, my job is basically done.
-I don’t talk or meet with the illustrator.
-If I’ve found any really obscure pictures in my research, I send them to my editor and she forwards them to the illustrator.
+I don’t have an agent but work directly with my editor.
+Once my editor accepts my manuscript, my work is done until she sends me her ideas for edits.
+I go over the manuscript again, rewriting it based on her suggestions.
+Then, she sends me the copy edits, which means I need to look at every letter and punctuation mark to make sure it’s ready to be published.
+If there is an illustrator, I don’t talk or meet with them.
+I send any interesting bits of research to my editor and she forwards them to the illustrator.
 My editor is the one with the vision of how the book should look once it is published.
 She chooses the illustrator, works with the art director, and coordinates all aspects of the book’s production.
 It is a lot of work, none of which I want or could do!

 I’ve come to like each different piece of my job as a writer.
 The first piece, doing the research, is like going on a treasure hunt.
 Then, cutting my pages and pages of notes down to a picture-book length is like boiling a pot of soup down to the best and juiciest essence.
 Finally, there is the challenge of writing as clearly, simply, and as beautifully as possible.
 Each word has to be the best I can find.